-The ESGE Days 2026 best abstracts will be presented live as part of the Presidential Session, taking place on Thursday, May 14 between 15:30 - 17:00 CEST.
+The ESGE Days 2026 best abstracts will be presented live as part of the Presidential Session, taking place on Thursday, May 14 between 15:30 - 17:00 CEST, and at the Best Abstracts Session, on Friday May 15, at 14:30 CEST.
 View in more detail on the scientific programme here.

 Important to note...